dreikanter/sup/README.md

 # Sup — Screenshot Uploader

-This is a tiny companion service for your favorite screenshot tool, allowing you to take control over image sharing functionality.

-Sup is compatible with any screenshot capturer that is able to save screenshots to file system.
-Here are some options:
+This is a tiny companion service to your favorite screenshot tool.
+It allows to take control over image sharing functionality.
+Sup is compatible with any application that can save a screenshot to file.
+Here are some examples:

 - [Monosnap](http://monosnap.com)
 - [FastStone Capture](http://www.faststone.org/FSCaptureDetail.htm)